johnnovak/RML-Amiga/website/docs/manual/installation.md

 !!! note "RML Amiga is fully portable"

-    RML Amiga uses relative paths and won't create or modify any files outside of its designated folder.
+    RML Amiga uses relative paths and won't create or modify any files outside its designated folder.
 You can move your RML Amiga folder between different drives or even different computers without any problems.

 ## About the packs